-Board-certified employer contribution rates decreased for the state and teachers plans because of large investment returns
+Board-certified employer contribution rates decreased for the state and teachers plans, but 2022 Appropriation Act maintained higher rates

-The VRS board certified the employer contribution rates that were recommended by its actuary for the FY23-FY24 biennium.
-The board-certified rates decreased from the preceding biennium for the Teachers and State Employees plans, but increased for the remaining state plans.
+Last year, the VRS board certified the employer contribution rates recommended by its actuary for the FY23-FY24 biennium.
+The board-certified rates, which are expressed as percentage of payroll, decreased from the preceding biennium for the Teachers and State Employees plans, but increased for the remaining state plans.
 The rate for the Teachers plan decreased nearly two percentage points, from 16.62 percent (FY21-FY22 biennium) to 14.76 percent (FY23-FY24 biennium).
 The rate for the State Employees plan decreased by a smaller amount, from 14.46 percent to 14.13 percent during the same time period (Table 3).
 The rate decreases are part of a longer term trend of declining contribution rates since their peak in the FY15-FY16 biennium (Figure 7).